MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/DNBC4tools/start.md

 > **Usage**
 <br />**Required parameter**：
 <br /> **--name** sample name.
-<br /> **--cDNAfastq1** The R1 sequence of the sample cDNA library, multiple samples are separated by commas, and the sequence is the same as that of cDNA R2.
+<br /> **--cDNAfastq1** The R1 sequence of the sample cDNA library, multiple files are separated by commas, and the sequence is the same as that of cDNA R2.
-<br /> **--cDNAfastq2** The R2 sequence of the sample cDNA library, multiple samples are separated by commas, and the sequence is the same as that of cDNA R1.
+<br /> **--cDNAfastq2** The R2 sequence of the sample cDNA library, multiple files are separated by commas, and the sequence is the same as that of cDNA R1.
-<br /> **--oligofastq1** The R1 sequence of the sample oligo library, multiple samples are separated by commas, and the sequence is the same as that of oligo R2.
+<br /> **--oligofastq1** The R1 sequence of the sample oligo library, multiple files are separated by commas, and the sequence is the same as that of oligo R2.
-<br /> **--oligofastq2** The R2 sequence of the sample oligo library, multiple samples are separated by commas, and the sequence is the same as that of oligo R1.
+<br /> **--oligofastq2** The R2 sequence of the sample oligo library, multiple files are separated by commas, and the sequence is the same as that of oligo R1.
 <br /> **--starIndexDir** The STAR index path of the species' genome.
 <br /> **--gtf**: Species annotation file, which needs to match the genome file.
 <br /> **Optional parameter**：